 The HCAHPS survey is a standardized, publicly reported survey that measures patient's perceptions of their hospital experience.
 In keeping with the national VBP Program, the QBR Program scores hospitals using top box scores (e.g., the percent of respondents who indicate the highest performance category) to calculate improvement and attainment points (0-10), and counts the points for whichever is highest, across the following HCAHPS domains: (1) communication with nurses, (2) communication with doctors, (3) responsiveness of hospital staff, (4) communication about medicine, (5) hospital cleanliness and quietness, (6) discharge information, (7) a composite care transition measure, and (8) overall hospital rating.
-The QBR Program also scores hospitals separately on consistency; a range of 0-21 consistency points are awarded by comparing a hospital's HCAHPS survey lowest performing measure rates during the performance period to all hospitals' HCAHPS survey measure rates from a baseline period.
+The QBR Program also scores hospitals separately on consistency2; a range of 0-21 consistency points are awarded by comparing a hospital's HCAHPS survey lowest performing measure rates during the performance period to all hospitals' HCAHPS survey measure rates from a baseline period.
 In RY 2024, HCAHPS linear scores were added as 20% of the PCE domain (i.e., 10 percent of overall QBR score) for the following domains: the nurse communication, doctor communication, responsiveness of staff, and care transition.
 The addition of the linear measures is designed to further incent focus on HCAHPS by providing credit for improvements along the continuum and not just improvements in top box scores.

-While the HSCRC staff recommends continuing the linear measures for RY 2026, the weight of these measures should be lowered to accommodate additional measures (TFU disparity and ED length of stay).
-Furthermore, staff will assess if adding the linear measures helps improve top-box scores over the next 1-2 years.
-If top box scores do not improve, the staff will recommend removing the linear measures in future rate years.
+Based on stakeholder feedback to draft policy, HSCRC staff recommends continuing the linear measures for RY 2026 at the current weight.
+Staff will assess if adding the linear measures helps improve top-box scores over the next 1-2 years.
+If top box scores do not improve, the staff will recommend reducing the weight or removing the linear measures in future rate years.